Ray-Ban Meta: Second generation

+Third generation

+On June 20, 2025, Meta announced the release of a third generation of glasses in partnership with Oakley, Inc. (a EssilorLuxottica subsidiary), the "Oakley Meta" glasses, with a focus on sports and performance lifestyles.
+The first Oakley Meta glasses were the HSTN (released on August 26, 2025), followed by Vanguard (announced September 18, 2025).

+At Meta Connect 2025, the company announced the Meta Ray-Ban Display, the company's first AI glasses with an integrated display and neural wristband.

 Development

-According to Facebook, the Luxottica team re-engineered the components of the glasses to fit technology such as: a set of micro-speakers, a three-microphone audio array, an optimized Snapdragon® processor, a capacitive touchpad, and a battery.
+According to Facebook, the Luxottica team re-engineered the components of the glasses to fit technology such as: a set of micro-speakers, a three-microphone audio array, an optimized Snapdragon processor, a capacitive touchpad, and a battery.
 As the glasses are very small, their size caused the engineers to miniaturize each component.

 Facebook also states that their engineers used a bass-reflex system in developing the microphones to improve audio quality.
 For the camera system, an extensive image processing pipeline was utilized to produce high quality video.

 To find a viable charging solution, Facebook said they explored multiple solutions and created 20 engineering validation tests to ensure the charging worked.

 To address privacy concerns of users and those around them, engineers said they created a hardware power switch and a hardwired LED light to indicate when the camera is recording.

 Components and features

 Hardware

-Ray-Ban Stories glasses come in three designs; Round, Wayfarer, and Meteor.
+Ray-Ban Stories glasses come in three designs: Round, Wayfarer, and Meteor.
 Each of these designs come in up to six colors with polarized, transitioning, blue-light filtering, and single or progressive prescription lenses.
-The glasses also come with two cameras- one for pictures and one video- and connect to the phone with Bluetooth.
+The glasses also come with two cameras – one for pictures and one for video – and connect to the phone with Bluetooth.
 Photos and videos are automatically stored on the users Facebook account, so an account is necessary for these glasses.
 The temples of the frames contain speakers and microphones which are used for Facebook Assistant voice control.
-On the top of the right temple there is a touchpad for touch control to either take a 30 second video by tapping once or take a photo by holding down on the touchpad.
+On the top of the right temple there is a touchpad for touch control to either take a 30-second video by tapping once or take a photo by holding down on the touchpad.
 Every pair comes with a charging case and USB-C charging cable, which can fully charge the glasses in just over an hour with three hours of battery life.
 The cameras, microphones, speakers, and touchpad are all connected to a Qualcomm Snapdragon® processor.
 There is also a corresponding Facebook view app.

 Compatibility

-Stories are compatible with IOS and Android.
-They currently work with IOS 13 and Android 8.1 and later and do not have backwards compatibility.
+Stories are compatible with iOS and Android.
+They currently work with Marvs that made the iOS 13 and Android 8.1 and later and do not have backwards compatibility.
 They support Bluetooth 5.0.
 The Ray-Ban Stories connect to Wi-Fi 802.11ac.